openhab/website/blog/2023-07-23-openhab-4-0-release.md

 ### Thing Upgrades

-If you used managed (i.e. UI configured) Things in the past, you'll have noticed: When a breaking change in a binding occurs, you have to delete the thing and re-add it, requiring a full new configuration (including channel-links).
+If you used managed (i.e. UI configured) Things in the past, you'll have noticed: When a breaking change in a binding occurs, you have to delete the thing and re-add it, requiring a full re-configuration (including channel-links).

-With openHAB 4 we introduced "thing upgrades".
+With openHAB 4 we introduced "Thing upgrades".
 Add-on developers can now provide instructions to automatically upgrade things when openHAB upgrades.
 You'll notice this is already the case for a lot (but unfortunately not all) breaking changes in this release.